 Maternal and Child Health (MCH) is a state-wide universal service for families with children from birth to school age.
-The service is delivered from seven Maternal and Child Health centres across the municipality and is provided in partnership with the Department of Education and Training.
-The service supports families, and their children, in the areas of parenting, development and assessment, promotion of health, wellbeing and safety, social supports, referrals and links with communities.
+The service is delivered from seven Maternal and Child Health centres across the municipality and is provided in partnership with the Department of Health.
+The service supports families, and their children, in the areas of parenting, development and assessment, promotion of health and development, wellbeing and safety, social supports, referrals and relevant links to the community.